-Troy University offers students who have finished Troy ESL classes at mid-semester (March / October) but cannot register for academic classes due to unavailability or scheduling issues, an option to take 6 Plus classes.
-Academic students who need more English practice may also take the 6 Plus classes.
-You must have completed six levels in Troy ESL, passed the TOEFL or IELTS, or be failing your academic classes to qualify for 6 Plus classes.
-Students who pass the TOEFL or IELTS, or complete all of their level 6 classes, may also choose to take an online class.
+Troy University offers students who have finished Troy ESL classes at mid-semester (March / October) but cannot register for academic classes due to unavailability or scheduling issues an option to take 6 Plus classes.
+Academic students who need more English practice may also take 6 Plus classes.
+You must have completed six levels in Troy ESL, passed the TOEFL or IELTS prior to enrollment, or be failing your academic classes to qualify for 6 Plus classes.
+In some cases, students who pass the TOEFL or IELTS prior to enrollment or complete all of their level 6 classes may also choose to take an online class.
 However, these students must first meet certain qualifications.
 Please see below for qualifications.

-These classes are academic grade bearing and could affect your overall GPA.
+6 Plus classes are academic grade bearing and could affect your overall GPA.
 You can also FA (Failure due to Absence) out of these classes.
-Your grades for these classes, and all classes at Troy University are a part of your college transcripts.
+Your grades for these classes, and all classes at Troy University, are a part of your college transcripts.
 The classes will appear as Continuing Education (CEU) classes on your transcripts.
-However, you may fill out a "Course Substitution" form - available through the Troy ESL Director's office - and transfer these credits (3 credits per class with a maximum of 6 credits total) into academic free elective credits that can go toward your GPA, but only if your GPA in the Plus class is 80% or higher.
+However, you may fill out a "Course Substitution" form - available through the Troy ESL Director's office - and transfer these credits (a maximum of 6 credits total) into academic free elective credits that can go toward your GPA, but only if your GPA in the Plus class is 80% or higher.